Sneha69r/Add-to-Cart/README.md

 # Add-to-Cart
-simply add items to cart and can be deleted also double click to delete items from list
+simply add items to cart and can be deleted double click to delete items from list